 Can I work in Zurich but live in Zug to save on taxes?

-Is Zug only for very wealthy expats?
+Is Zug only affordable for very high earners?

 Do low-tax cantons have worse schools or public services?